codacy/docs/docs/release-notes/self-hosted/self-hosted-v5.0.0.md

 ## Product enhancements

+-   Now, Codacy supports linting OpenAPI and AsyncAPI descriptions in either YAML or JSON files using Spectral.
+(CY-5088)
 -   You can now [use an organization coding standard](https://docs.codacy.com/v5.0/organizations/using-a-coding-standard/) to apply the same coding best practices, conventions, or security rules to a group of repositories. ![Organization coding standard](../images/cy-4654.png) (CY-4654)

 ## Bug fixes